rojounooo/hacking-dvwa/README.md

 | File Upload       | ⬜  | ⬜     | ⬜   |
 | CSRF              | ⬜  | ⬜     | ⬜   |
 | Brute Force       | ⬜  | ⬜     | ⬜   |

+---

+## ⚠️ Disclaimer

+This project is for **educational purposes only**.
+Do not attempt to exploit systems you don’t own or have explicit permission to test.